qbic-pipelines/rts-prediction-package/README.rst

         :alt: Dependabot Enabled

-Prediction package for reproducible U-Net models trained for semantic segmentation of fluorescence microscopy images of root tissue samples from *A. thaliana* (https://github.com/qbic-pipelines/root-tissue-segmentation-core/).
+Prediction package for reproducible U-Net models, trained for semantic segmentation of microscopy images of root tissue from *A. thaliana* (https://github.com/qbic-pipelines/root-tissue-segmentation-core/).
 These models are trained using the mlf-core framework and tested for reproducibility.
-This package can be used within an analysis pipeline as a module for root tissue segmentation (rts).
+This package can be deployed within an analysis pipeline as a module for root tissue segmentation (rts) of fluorescence microscopy images.

 * Free software: MIT
 * Documentation: https://rts-package.readthedocs.io.